 One question we are frequently asked is about the similarities and differences between Opportunity Zones and 1031 exchanges, so we produced a guide to better understanding the two investments called “Understanding Opportunity Zone Funds and 1031 Exchanges” with expert insight from Jim Lang, a shareholder with Greenberg Traurig, and Jill Hamer, attorney and founder of CRE NET in New York.

-We’re also on a hiring frenzy, and recently welcomed tech executive Kevin Walkup as COO and President of our DataOps Division, so if you want to join our amazing team after reading all the great things we’re up to so far this year, take a look at our Careers page and don’t forget to follow us on LinkedIn, Facebook, and Twitter for the latest updates because there will be more news, developments and milestones from NES Financial.
+We’re also on a hiring frenzy, and recently welcomed tech executive Kevin Walkup as COO and President of our DataOps Division, so if you want to join our amazing team after reading all the great things we’re up to so far this year, take a look at our Careers page.
+Don’t forget to follow us on LinkedIn, Facebook, and Twitter for the latest updates because there will be more news, developments and milestones from NES Financial as we continue this Fintech roll.